E-xyza/zigler/guides/2-collections.md

 end
 ```

-> ### Packed And Extern Endianness {: .warning }
+> ### Packed And Extern Endianness {: .warning}
 >
 > Be careful about the endianness of packed and extern structs!

 ### Pointers to structs.

 Pointers to structs can also be used to marshal data in and out.
-This
+This is enabled under the
-is enabled under the assumption that you might want to use the struct
-in a mutable fashion.
+assumption that you might want to use the struct in a mutable fashion.

 ```elixir
 ~Z"""